Utwo/playground-sandbox/README.md

 ### Features

-- [x] Clone any public projects directly from Github
+- [x] Clone any public projects from Github
 - [x] Open the project directly in the browser in VSCode (openvscode)
 - [x] Terminal support.
 Run commands in the container.
 - [x] Get live container events